How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each light green to green, teardrop shaped tablet, embossed with "TAP" on one side and "80" on the other, contains febuxostat 80 mg.
-Nonmedicinal ingredients: lactose monohydrate, microcrystalline cellulose, hydroxypropyl cellulose, sodium croscarmellose, silicone dioxide, and magnesium stearate; coating: opadry II green (contains polyvinyl alcohol, talc, PEG 3,000, titanium dioxide, D&C Yellow No. 10 Aluminum Lake, FD&C Blue No. 1, and FD&C Blue No. 2).
+Each light-green-to-green, teardrop-shaped tablet, embossed with "TAP" on one side and "80" on the other, contains febuxostat 80 mg.
+Nonmedicinal ingredients: lactose monohydrate, microcrystalline cellulose, hydroxypropyl cellulose, sodium croscarmellose, silicon dioxide, and magnesium stearate; coating: Opadry II Green (contains polyvinyl alcohol, talc, PEG 3,000, titanium dioxide, D&C Yellow No. 10 Aluminum Lake, FD&C Blue No. 1, and FD&C Blue No. 2).

 How should I use this medication?